project-roadwork/light-reflector/README.md

 workspace.Cars.ChildAdded:Connect(function(car)
 	if car:IsA("Model") and car:FindFirstChildOfClass("VehicleSeat") then
 		print("Indexed Vehicle")
-		LightReflector.AddVehicle(car, true) -- true is the placeholder of what "enables" the light source like a Headlight boolean value end end)
+		LightReflector.RegisterVehicle(car, true, determineIntensity) -- true is the placeholder of what "enables" the light source like a Headlight boolean value end end)

 workspace.Cars.ChildRemoved:Connect(function(car)
 	if car:IsA("Model") and car:FindFirstChildOfClass("VehicleSeat") then
-		LightReflector.RemoveVehicle(car)
+		LightReflector.UnregisterVehicle(car)
 	end
 end)
 ```